vippsas/vipps-partner-api/vipps-partner-api.md

 [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct)

-This endpoint lets a partner "prefill" the product order form on [portal.vipps.no](https://portal.vipps.no) on behalf of a merchant, so the merchant can log in, check the data, and submit the product order.
+This endpoint lets a partner "pre-fill" the product order form on [portal.vipps.no](https://portal.vipps.no) on behalf of a merchant, so the merchant can log in, check the data, and submit the product order.